Josh Naylor Player Props: Guardians vs. Orioles

-The Cleveland Guardians, including Josh Naylor and his .545 slugging percentage over his past 10 games, battle starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 1:05 PM ET.
+Josh Naylor -- hitting .273 with a double, a home run, two walks and six RBI in his past 10 games -- will be in action for the Cleveland Guardians against the Baltimore Orioles, with Kyle Gibson on the mound, on May 30 at 7:05 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Cardinals.
+In his most recent game he had a hitless showing (0-for-4) against the Orioles.

 Josh Naylor Game Info & Props vs. the Orioles